dijasila/GPAW/doc/documentation/directmin/directmin.rst

 Direct Minimization Methods
 ================================

-An alternative to self-consistent field algorithms is employing direct minimization methods, which avoid density mixing and diagonalization of the Kohn-Sham Hamiltonian matrix.
+An alternative to self-consistent field eigensolvers is employing direct minimization methods, which avoid density mixing and diagonalization of the Kohn-Sham Hamiltonian matrix.